Applying the Liouville-Lanczos Method of Time-Dependent Density-Functional Theory to Warm Dense Matter: Methods and Simulation Details

-The main computational burden of LR-TDDFT lies in solving Dyson’s equation for the density response function.
-The standard way is to compute $\chi^0_{\scriptscriptstyle \mathbf G \mathbf G^{\prime}}(\mathbf k, \omega)$ and use matrix inversion to solve Dyson’s equation (\ref{eq:Dyson}).
-An alternative approach is the LL method, which finds the solution by employing an iterative approach derived from time-dependent density-functional perturbation theory using the quantum Liouville equation for the reduced one-electron KS density matrix (see Refs. \cite{Rocca_JCP_2008, TIMROV2015460, GE20142080, Saad}).
-Theoretically, these approaches should yield the same solution for $\chi(\vec{q}, \omega)$.
+From Eq. (\ref{eq:chi_LL}), we see that $\chi(\vec q, \omega)$ can be computed if one has the solution of Eq. (\ref{eq:rho1_LL}), which can be written as

+The LL approach is an iterative method computing a tridiagonal form of the matrix $L\simeq L^{(M)}$ (defining $\hat L$ in a given representation) in terms of the Lanczos coefficients (wit $M$ being the number of Lanczos iterations).
+More details of the Lanczos algorithm can be found, e.g., in Ref. \cite{Saad_book}, and specifics of the implementation for TDDFT (the Liouville-Lanczos method) are presented in Refs. \cite{Rocca_JCP_2008, Osman_cpc_2011, GE20142080, TIMROV2015460, Timrov_prb_2013}.

+In Dyson's equation (\ref{eq:Dyson}), calculating the response function $\chi^{~0}_{\scriptscriptstyle \vec G,\vec G^{\prime}}(\vec k,\omega)$ requires matrix elements that represent transitions between states with a momentum difference significantly larger than \(\vec q\) and an energy eigenvalue difference that is considerably greater than \(\omega\) \cite{LRT_GPAW2}.
+This necessity means that a substantial number of additional bands are needed beyond those required to compute the equilibrium (unperturbed) density matrix $\rho^{0}$.
+In contrast, the Lanczos algorithm used in the LL method only relies on information in $\rho^{0}$ and does not require any extra empty bands.

+Theoretically, the standard LR-TDDFT method solving Dyson’s equation and LL approach should yield the same solution for $\chi(\vec{q}, \omega)$.
 However, variations in implementation details---such as the choice of basis sets for wavefunctions, handling of tightly bound electrons, and the numerical solvers used---can introduce numerical differences that lead to deviations between the results.
 As far as we are aware, the LL method for $\chi(\vec q, \omega)$ has only been implemented in Quantum ESPRESSO \cite{TIMROV2015460}, which utilizes pseudopotential-based KS-DFT with normconserving and ultrasoft pseudopotentials.
 This implementation is focused on the applications at ambient conditions to model the energy loss spectrum of electrons in solids.
 To test this implementation of the LL method at WDM conditions, we compare its results for the DSF with the data computed using the standard LR-TDDFT based on the PAW formulation.
 Furthermore, we validate the LL approach by examining the ITCF results and comparing them with the data from PIMC simulations for warm dense hydrogen.

 The connection between the DSF and the ITCF reads:

 with $-i\hbar\tau\in -i\hbar[0,\beta]$ being the imaginary time argument in the range defined by the inverse temperature $\beta=1/(k_BT)$.
 For the calculation of $F(\mathbf{q},\tau)$, the detailed balance $S(\mathbf{q},-\omega)=S(\mathbf{q},\omega)\exp(-\beta \omega)$ is used to compute the DSF at negative frequencies.
 High-accuracy data for the ITCF can be obtained from various types of quantum Monte Carlo simulations~\cite{Vitali_PRB_2010,Filinov_PRA_2012,Boninsegni_maximum_entropy,dornheim_dynamic,Ferre_PRB_2016,Motta_JCP_2015,Filinov_PRA_2016,Dornheim_SciRep_2022,Dornheim_insight_2022}.
 The one-to-one connection (\ref{eq:analytic_continuation}) between the DSF and the ITCF means that both contain the same information \cite{Dornheim_prb_2023, Dornheim_insight_2022}.
 However, inverting Eq. (\ref{eq:analytic_continuation}) to obtain the DSF from the ITCF poses a numerically challenging problem \cite{chuna_paper1_2025}.
 This inversion is ill-posed concerning the Monte Carlo error bars of $ F(\mathbf{q},\tau) $ and is associated with potential numerical instabilities \cite{JARRELL1996133,Goulko_PRB_2017}.
 Consequently, instead of inverting Eq. (\ref{eq:analytic_continuation}), we compute the ITCF from the DSF results obtained using the LL method and subsequently compare it with the ITCF data acquired from PIMC simulations.